LAVANSURESH/Linkedinlearning-downloader/README.md

 Enter the quality:360p,540p,720p

 **And run the shell It will download the needed dependencies and install it.And starts download your required course in your output directory.**

+**⚠️⚠️⚠️Developer not responsible for any illegal use.No piracy.Use this tool for personal use.**